-Below are the wworking group’s recommendations to improve and enhance equity in the ESMPs.
-As an appendix to this document, the Equity Working Group provides specific recommendations for metrics and ways to resolve gaps in the ESMPs by category.
-The Equity Working Group requests responses from the EDCs on which of these metrics will be pursued for this ESMP, which metrics could be tracked in a future ESMP and suggestions for alternative metrics.
+Below are the Equity Working Group’s recommendations to improve and enhance equity in the ESMPs.
+As an appendix to this document, the Equity Working Group provides specific recommendations for metrics and ways to resolve gaps in the ESMPs by topic.
+The Equity Working Group requests responses from the EDCs on which of these suggested metrics will be pursued for this ESMP, which metrics could be tracked in a future ESMP and suggestions for alternative metrics.
 At the time of writing, the suggested metrics on community engagement that the EDCs submitted are only responsive to procedural equity (see Appendix B for the EDCs’ proposed engagement metrics).